 In any emergency, dial 9-1-1 ("911") first.
 911 answers calls 24 hours a day, 7 days a week.
 The local law enforcement agency, fire, or medical department will respond immediately.
-Once you have dialed 911, report the emergency to your DCSA so that they may respond accordingly.
-You may reach your DCSA at the phone number or email address included in this annual report or you may report the incident in person to the DCSA or a present CCDC staff member.
+Once you have dialed 911, report the emergency to your DCSA.
+You may reach your DCSA at the phone number or email address included in this annual report or you may report the incident in person to the DCSA or a school staff who is present.